bowmnath/cis-457-w23/activities/week-04-transport.md

    * The protocol runs over UDP

    During the discussion section, there will be an implementation of the server side of this protocol running on DataComm.
    * Write client code that allows you to interact with this server and displays the server responses.
+     That is,
+     your code should
+     (1) accept user input (either a greeting or a pair of numbers), (2) send the input to the server,
+     (3) receive from the server and print the response.
      This code can actually interact with my server if you run it on the DataComm computers via `cislab.hpc.gvsu.edu`.
    * Try out a few interactions with the server,